ktao22/gadeem/about.md

 ✅ Experience Inter-Cultural Exchange in Sciences

 Unlike the traditional STEM classroom where students learn by reciting concepts and practicing sets and sets of problems, we will use the Concept-based Inquiry model in this program, and reflect constantly on classroom practices based on the Teaching for Robust Understanding (TRU) framework.
 We will identify important concepts and practices of specific STEM disciplines and design activities that invite students to learn these important ideas.
-With the help of teachers at the African Hope Learning Center, this program will also use “Whanaungatanga” to train teachers in caring for students, having high expectations for students, and creating safe classroom environments for students to celebrate their culture as part of their learning (Bishop, 2019).

 # Enrollment from April 20 - May 1st, 2025
 📌 Admission Criteria: Spots for 50 Students with Passion and Commitment to Learning!